superseriousbusiness/gotosocial/README.md

 ## Known Issues

-Since GoToSocial is still in alpha, there are plenty of bugs.
+Since GoToSocial is still in beta, there are plenty of bugs.
 We use [GitHub issues](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to track these.

 Since every ActivityPub server implementation has a slightly different interpretation of the protocol, some servers don't quite federate properly with GoToSocial yet.
 We're tracking these issues [in this project](https://github.com/superseriousbusiness/gotosocial/projects/4).
 Eventually, we want to make sure that any implementation that can federate nicely with Mastodon should also be able to federate with GoToSocial.